 What the buyer needs

 There’s an important rule to being successful at microstocks: you should create the content the buyer needs, not the content you like.
 It is very basic yet many people never seem to care about it.
 However it has a small caveat: how to know what the buyer needs?
-And while it might be obvious for some seasonal holidays like New Year or Christmas, it is not clear how to get it in general.
+And while it might be obvious for some seasonal holidays like New Year or Christmas or popular culture, it is not clear how to get it in general.

 To answer that question we can put ourselves into the buyer shoes.
 Say, we need an image to our new blog post or media campaign.
 What do we do?
 Right, we go to Shutterstock or any other microstock and search for the image.
 But what if we never heard of Shutterstock?
 Well, in that case everybody heard of Google.
 Indeed, if you open Google and search for “stock photo”, you will get ton of suggestions of what people look for: